Problem-Solving

 An example of this in action…

-Students worked independently for 2 minutes, and then put their minj-whitewboards between them and their partner:
+Students worked independently for 2 minutes and then put their mini-whiteboards between them and their partners:

 1. Eedi collection